 - The information submitted to WebM&M is subject to the Freedom of Information Act, 5 U.S.C. § 552.
 AHRQ may decline to review or accept a submission for any reason in its sole discretion.
 PSNet does not provide expert witness services or adjudicate claims of medical error.

 We are looking for interesting, provocative cases that illustrate key issues in patient safety and quality.
 Cases including complete information can be processed more quickly (but note the word limit for each section of the submission form).

 When a case is selected, the editors invite an expert author to write a commentary based on the case.
-Note that if your case is selected, you will not receive any "authorship" because case submissions are anonymous.
+Note that if your case is selected, you will not receive any "authorship" because case submissions are anonymous, in order to protect the privacy of subjects.
 (Do not provide any personally identifiable information, and do not use institution names or locations.)